-You’ve probably heard about how solar energy can reduce your electricity bills, but how much do solar panels really cost?
-The easiest way to calculate the average cost of solar panels is to look at its price in dollars per watt, which is relatively consistent across the United States.
+You’ve probably heard about how solar energy can reduce your electricity bills, but what solar panel cost should you expect to see?
+The easiest way to calculate the average cost of solar panels is to look at its price in dollars per watt ($/W), which is relatively consistent across the United States.

-In December 2018, the average solar panel system size in the U.S is approximately 6 kilowatts (kW).
-Based on the average national price of $3.14/watt, a 6kW system would cost $13,188 after tax credits – that’s six and a half percent lower than it was a year ago, and solar panel system costs are continuing to fall.
+In 2019, the average national solar panel cost is $3.05/watt.
+The average solar panel system size in the U.S is approximately 6 kilowatts (kW), therefore an average solar panel system would cost $12,810 after tax credits.
+That’s more than two percent lower than it was just a year ago, and solar panel system costs are continuing to fall.

-What kind of range of cost should you expect to see in quotes for a solar panels system?
-The average price per watt for solar panels ranges from $2.71 to $3.57, and solar panel costs for an average-sized installation in the U.S. usually range from $11,380 to $14,990 after tax credits.
+What range of costs should you expect to see in quotes for a solar panel system?
+The average price per watt for solar panels ranges from $2.67 to $3.43, and solar panel costs for an average-sized installation in the U.S. usually range from $11,214 to $14,406 after solar tax credits.

 How does system size impact the cost of solar panels?